Murdoch tabloid suspends 'fake sheikh' UK reporter

 That led to a public inquiry into press ethics and demands for reform.
 Earlier this month, the paper's former editor Andy Coulson and two other senior journalists were jailed for the hacking scandal following an eight month trial.

-Rebekah Brooks, who later ran Murdoch's British newspaper arm now called News UK, was acquitted of involvement, often cited Mahmood's work during her defence as examples of good investigative journalism.
+Rebekah Brooks, who later ran Murdoch's British newspaper arm now called News UK, was acquitted of involvement, often cited Mahmood's work during her defense as examples of good investigative journalism.

 Mahmood carried out the inquiry which led to the 2011 conviction of three Pakistani cricketers for taking bribes to fix incidents in a match against England.